After Discovering a Need for Emergency Childcare in Pittsburgh, Jeremiah's Place Was Formed

 Jeremiah’s Place has continued to provide 24-hour emergency childcare since opening in 2014, supporting families in Western Pennsylvania.

-In 2018, Jeremiah's Place was proud to celebrate 4 years in serving Pittsburgh and its communities with emergency childcare services.
+This year, Jeremiah's Place will be celebrating 9 years of serving Pittsburgh and its communities with emergency childcare services.

 As families continue to seek out our offerings our impact continues grow.
 Not only are we establishing close relationships with families already familiar with our services, we are also attracting new visitors and our social media presence continues to spread our messaging.